-Augmented reality medical applications also assist in:
+Augmented reality medical applications assist in:

 Virtual reality can be used for:

-The Internet of Medical Things (IoMT) is all about creating smart systems of medical devices and healthcare applications that facilitate the provision of better services and improve the workflow of medical units.
+The Internet of Medical Things (IoMT) is all about creating smart systems of medical devices and healthcare applications that facilitate the provisioning of better services and improve the workflow of medical units.
 Simple use cases are devices such as healthcare trackers, wearables, and sensors quickly sending patients’ health data to doctors without patients actually visiting the hospital.

 The development of IoMT offers opportunities to:

 Here are some impressive numbers that show you the prospects and demand for implementing IoMT.

 As you can see, the Internet of medical things (IoMT) provides excellent benefits and holds tremendous promise for the healthcare industry.
 Don't miss a chance to leverage this emerging technology in healthcare.

 Covid-19 has made people worldwide self-isolate much more trying to reduce the risk of infection.
 Under such conditions, telemedicine has become extremely popular since it's an excellent method of remotely providing medical services between patients and healthcare providers.